Teradata/developer-resources/docs/install-ai-unlimited/quickstart/setup-ai-unlimited.md

 Complete the setup.
 For additional information, click a section below.

-***MEM: The content in the expandable text below will not say anything about "completing fields," "clicking next," etc. We don't need to tell users how to use the UI."***
+***MEM: The content in the expandable text below will not say anything about "completing fields," "clicking next," etc. We don't need to tell users how to use the UI.***

 ***The content here is a reference--for when the information users need is too lengthly for the UI.
 So some (just some) fields will have a "Learn more" link that takes users here.***